-Indonesia has very little supportive legislation or special programs for people with disabilities, and it's a difficult destination for those with limited mobility.
+Indonesia has little supportive legislation or special programs for people with disabilities, and it's a difficult destination for those with limited mobility.

 Very few buildings have disabled access, and even international chain hotels often don't have proper facilities.